 What was dismissed?
 Who made the decision?
 Where to appeal Appeal Judge(s) High Court of Australia Application for leave to appeal Judge(s) following a hearing High Court of Australia Judge(s) without a hearing AND they said the application is totally without merit High Court of Australia Judge(s) without a hearing AND they did not say the application is totally without merit Apply within 10 days to the Court of Appeal for a hearing to set aside (cancel) or vary the decision to dismiss.
 If the Court does not grant you leave to appeal after the hearing, you can appeal to the High Court of Australia.
-Extension of time application Judge(s) without a hearing AND they said the application is totally without merit High Court of Australia Registrar Apply to the Court of Appeal.
+Extension of time application Judge(s) High Court of Australia Registrar Apply to the Court of Appeal.
 If an extension is not granted, you can appeal to the High Court of Australia.